The Ugly Truth About Seed Oils and 5 Healthy Alternatives

 Promotion of Oxidative Stress and Inflammation

-Excessive consumption of dietary omega-6 fatty acids, particularly linoleic acid, can lead to chronic inflammation and various health issues, including weight gain, diabetes, autoimmune disorders, cognitive decline, dementia, and cancer.
+Excessive consumption of dietary omega-6 fatty acids, particularly linoleic acid, can lead to chronic inflammation and various health issues, including weight gain, metabolic dysfunction, diabetes, non-alcoholic fatty liver disease (NAFLD), autoimmune disorders, cognitive decline, dementia, and cancer.
 (3, 4, 5, 6)

 Additionally, the unstable nature of omega-6 fats, particularly from seed oils, contributes to oxidative stress.
 Oxidative stress occurs when an imbalance exists between the production of harmful free radicals and the antioxidants required to counteract them.
 Dietary omega-6 fats are highly prone to oxidation, and when oxidized, they produce toxic byproducts linked to chronic conditions such as Alzheimer’s, heart, and liver disease.
 (7)